nilufarshaikh/trippeo-server/README.md

    Replace `<mongo-db-connection-string>`, `<secret-key>`, `<your_cloud_name>`, `<your_api_key>`, and `<your_api_secret>` with your actual values.

+2. Also have a `default.jpg` file in your cloudinary for a fallback profile avatar.

 ### Frontend Configuration

 1. Create a `.env` file in the `trippeo-client` directory and add the following environment variable: